Schema Therapy

 18. Emotional Inhibition: Emotional inhibition schema is defined by excessive inhibition of spontaneous actions, feelings, and communication.
 This may include difficulty expressing emotions and disregarding emotions in favor of rationality when making decisions.

-What are the maladaptive coping modes in schema therapy?
+The maladaptive coping modes in schema therapy

 Maladaptive coping styles are dysfunctional behavior patterns that develop in childhood as a way to cope with traumatic or challenging situations.
 Not every coping style is healthy, which is why schema therapy aims to bring patients out of vulnerable child mode and into healthy adult mode.